top of page

 A Glimpse into the History of Barbarine

 Its name, derived from Arabic origins, reflects its significance in Arab herbal medicine.
-Healers in the Middle Ages documented its uses extensively, ensuring its legacy was passed down through generations.
+Healers in the Middle Ages extensively documented their uses, ensuring that their legacy was passed down through generations.

 Nutritional Composition of Barbarine